Road Tunnel Operations & Safety

 • For Woodsville Tunnel and Fort Canning Tunnel, head for the tunnel’s entrance, away from the incident or smoke.

-• Emergency escape staircase, which is located every 500m in the tunnel next to the slow lane.
+• Emergency escape staircase, which is located every 500m in the tunnel next to the left-most lane.
 The stairs lead to street level; or

-• Pedestrian cross passage door, which is located every 100m in the CTE, KPE and MCE tunnels next to the fast lane.
-Doors lead to the opposite bound tunnel.
+• Pedestrian cross passage, which is located every 100m in the CTE, KPE and MCE tunnels next to the right-most lane.
+The pedestrian cross passage leads to the opposite bound tunnel.

-• For CTE Tunnel, escape staircases and pedestrian cross passage doors are identified by red-and-white stripes and flashing orange lights.
+• For CTE Tunnel, escape staircases and pedestrian cross passages are identified by red-and-white stripes and flashing orange lights.

 This is an image of an escape staircase